 India is one of the world’s oldest civilizations and one of the dream destinations for many expatriates.
-India attracts students and professionals from all over the world for its development and industrialization.
+India’s development and industrialization attract students and professionals from all over the world.
 There are many reasons why people want to move to India, and we can help you find the right job and visa to work there.

 - Website

-To begin with, you can check job vacancies on the Internet to see which sectors are the most promising.
-Many job search sites will suggest India as a destination, and you’ll have access to job offers to see the profiles sought and salary offered.
+To begin with, you can consult job offers on websites to see which sectors are the most promising.
+Many job search sites will suggest India as a destination, and you can access the offers to see the profiles sought and the salary offered.
 Don’t forget to activate job offers on your professional networks too. - Embassies and consulates

-Then you can go through our embassies and consulates.
+Next, you can contact our embassies and consulates.
 In fact, the Ministry of Foreign Affairs has set up an employment service for French nationals looking for a job or internship in India. - Unsolicited applications

 Identify local companies that interest you, and don’t hesitate to send unsolicited applications.
-Make sure you can be reached for some time at the address you provide, as resumes are often kept for a long time. - Recruitment agencies
+Be sure to remain contactable for a certain length of time at the address you provide, as resumes are often kept for a long time. - Recruitment agencies

-If you don’t have a lot of time or find it difficult to get answers, you can also use recruitment agencies to help you with the search and recruitment process. - Networking
+If you’re short of time or having trouble getting answers, you can also use recruitment agencies to help you with the search and recruitment process. - Networking

-So, to begin with, you’re naturally going to use the traditional channels mentioned above: browsing newspapers, exploring the Internet, sending your application directly to a company with a local subsidiary, contacting recruitment agencies.
-Indians also attach great importance to personal relationships.
+At the outset, you’ll naturally use the traditional channels mentioned above: scanning newspapers, exploring the Internet, sending your application directly to a company with a local subsidiary, or contacting recruitment agencies.
+On the other hand, Indians attach a great deal of importance to personal relationships.
 So try to use networking and interviews as much as possible.
-In any case, write a concise C.V. of about two pages, with a strong emphasis on your training.
-In India, degrees are important, and it’s customary to mention your specializations, and even the results you’ve achieved.
+In any case, write a concise C.V. of around two pages, with a strong emphasis on your educational background.
+In India, diplomas are important, and it’s customary to mention your specializations, and even the results you’ve achieved.

 What sectors are recruiting in India?